Presentation: Patient with phaeochromocytoma or extra-adrenal paraganglioma

 - For patients presenting with PPGL with a strong family history of renal cell carcinoma, consider:

-- R224 Inherited predisposition to renal cancer (this involves small gene panel sequencing).
+- R224 Inherited renal cancer: This involves small gene panel sequencing.

 - For patients presenting with PPGL who have clinical features of neurofibromatosis type 1 (NF1) or a family history of NF1, consider: